 Bed bugs have returned with a vengeance after being eradicated from the U.S. after World War II with a newly introduced chemical known as DDT.
-Researchers have named mostly third world and underdeveloped countries as the source of this insect, and concluded that the resurgence here in the United States and Missouri is due to international travelers who have visited these regions and unknowingly brought back bedbugs in their clothing or luggage.
+Researchers have named mostly third world and underdeveloped countries as the source of this insect, and concluded that the resurgence here in the United States is due to international travelers who have visited these regions and unknowingly brought back bedbugs in their clothing or luggage.

 The biggest problem we face with the bed bugs insect is their habitual treatment with inferior or weak solutions of pyrethroid-based products.
 Over-exposure to mild, inadequate or improperly applied chemicals has resulted in more resistant strains of bed bugs.
 In short, a bedbug infestation problem is not one you want to take shortcuts on exterminating.
 Call your bed bug pest control expert immediately if you suspect a bed bug infestation.